 According to the Occupational Safety and Health Administration (OSHA), there were 5,250 workplace fatalities in the United States in 2018.
-Certain work industries are more dangerous than others, such as construction work, offshore/maritime work, fishing, transportation work, and work that involves the use of heavy or powered machinery.
+Certain work industries are more dangerous than others, such as construction, offshore/maritime jobs, fishing, the transportation industry, and work that involves the use of heavy or powered machinery.

-Four of the leading causes of injury in these industries—sometimes referred to by OSHA as the “fatal four”—are slips and falls, electrocution, being struck by objects, or getting caught in or in between objects or materials.
+Four of the leading causes of injury in these industries—sometimes referred to by OSHA as the “fatal four”—are slips and falls, electrocution, being struck by objects, or getting caught in or between machines or materials.